Short looping studio video of Lian Li coding.

 Build & QA

-How I planned, built, and verified the site.
+How I planned, built, and checked the site.

 Design and build process

-I started with hand-sketched wireframes to plan layout and navigation, then moved into Figma to create a moodboard for visual direction, low-fidelity wireframes, and a site map.
-From there, I built the site in code and iterated as I tested and refined the design.
+I began with hand-drawn wireframes to work through layout and navigation, then moved into Figma for the moodboard, low-fidelity wireframes, and site map.
+From there, I built the site in code and refined it as the structure became clearer.

 Tools: Figma, HTML/CSS, Tailwind, JavaScript, GitHub Pages.

-In short: wireframes → Figma → build in code → iterate → verify.
+In short: wireframes → Figma → build in code → refine → test.

 What I checked

-• • Menu open/close and keyboard focus states.
+• • Menu open and close states, including keyboard access.

 • • Links, image loading, and console errors.

-• • Lightbox open/close (Esc and overlay click).
+• • Lightbox open and close behaviour, including Esc and overlay click.

-• • Accessibility basics (contrast, focus visibility, reduced motion).
+• • Accessibility basics such as contrast, focus visibility, and reduced motion.

 Accessibility

-• • Keyboard support (menu + lightbox) and visible focus states.
+• • Keyboard access for the menu and lightbox, with visible focus states.

 Results

-Early results based on usability testing and direct feedback (no analytics baseline yet).
+Early signals from usability testing and direct feedback (no analytics baseline yet).

 Clear first impression

-People understood what I do within 5–10 seconds.
+Most people understood what I do within the first few seconds.

 Self-navigation